-The literature on domestic censorship effects in China usually focus on the limitation of press freedom through party regulation and use of violence against journalists.25 Recently, Xi administration has further tightened its control over universities and established a "seven
+The literature on domestic censorship in China usually focus on the limitation of press freedom through party regulation and violence against journalists.
+Recently, Xi's ad-

-^{23.} S. K. Aggarwal 1938-, Media credibility [in English], 1st ed., xii, 246 p.; (New Delhi, India: Mittal Publications, 1989).
+23. S. K. Aggarwal 1938-, Media credibility [in English], 1st ed., xii, 246 p.; (New Delhi, India: Mittal Publications, 1989).

-^{24.} Brad Adams, "You will be harassed and detained": media freedoms under assault in China ahead of the 2008 Beijing Olympic Games. [in English], 38 p.; (New York: Human Rights Watch, 2007).
+24. Brad Adams, "You will be harassed and detained": media freedoms under assault in China ahead of the 2008 Beijing Olympic Games. [in English], 38 p.; (New York: Human Rights Watch, 2007).

-^{25.} Jonathan Hassid, China's unruly journalists: how committed professionals are changing the People's Republic [in English], xx, 179 pages; (London; New York: Routledge, Taylor & Francis Group, 2016, 2016).
+25. Jonathan Hassid, China's unruly journalists: how committed professionals are changing the People's Republic [in English], xx, 179 pages; (London; New York: Routledge, Taylor & Francis Group, 2016, 2016).

-No" (七不讲) regulation on topics could be legally discussed in universities.26 The rise of cross-border surveillance capitalism also strengthened Chinese government's ability to monitor its citizen.27 Lots of advanced technologies, such as facial identification, data mining and personal algorithms, have the potential to transform into surveillance tools by authoritarian regimes.28 Consequently, the existence of government censorship could largely alter the contents of political message and make the news sources co-opted by the system.
-As media credibility is strongly related to the credibility of message and source, it is reasonable to expect that the censorship will affect media credibility as an external factor.
+ministration has further tightened its control over universities and established a "seven No" (七不讲) regulation on off-limit topics in universities.
+The rise of cross-border surveillance capitalism also strengthened the Chinese government's ability to monitor its citizen.
+Many advanced technologies, such as facial identification, data mining and personal algorithms, have the potential to be transformed into surveillance tools by authoritarian regimes.
+Consequently, government censorship could largely alter the contents of political messages and co-opt the news sources.
+As media credibility is related to the credibility of message and source, it is reasonable to expect that the censorship will affect media credibility as an external factor.

-Another important reason of why censorship affects communication process is the dictator's dilemma.29 To correctly understand the citizens' attitudes, the autocrat wants the information exchange to be transparent; however, to conceal unfavorable information, the autocrat wants to limit the free exchange of information simultaneously.30 These conflicting goals tend to create an information disparity between the government and citizens on sensitive issues, such as the establishment of environmental protection.31 It is hard to tell whether
+Another reason censorship affects communication process is the dictator's dilemma.
+To comprehensively understand the citizens' attitudes, the autocrat wants the information exchange to be transparent; however, to conceal unfavorable information, the autocrat wants to limit the free exchange of information simultaneously.
+These conflicting goals tend to create an information disparity between the government and citizens on sensitive issues, such

-^{26.} Mu Tian, The Forbidden Garden: Censorship in China [in CN], First Edition (Taipei: Yun Chen Publisher, May 2018).
+26. Mu Tian, The Forbidden Garden: Censorship in China [in CN], First Edition (Taipei: Yun Chen Publisher, May 2018).

-^{27.} United States.
+27. United States.
 Congressional-Executive Commission on China, China's censorship of the Internet and social media: the human toll and trade impact: hearing before the Congressional-Executive Commission on China, One Hundred Twelfth Congress, first session, November 17, 2011. [in English], iii, 73 p.: (Washington: U.S. G.P.O., 2012).

-^{28.} Shoshana Zuboff, "Big other: surveillance capitalism and the prospects of an information civilization" [in English], Journal of Information Technology; London 30, no. 1 (March 2015), https://doi.org/10.1057/jit.2015.5.
+28. Shoshana Zuboff, "Big other: surveillance capitalism and the prospects of an information civilization" [in English], Journal of Information Technology; London 30, no. 1 (March 2015), https://doi.org/10.1057/jit.2015.5.

-^{29.} Wintrobe, "The tinpot and the totalitarian: An economic theory of dictatorship."
+29. Wintrobe, "The tinpot and the totalitarian: An economic theory of dictatorship."

-^{30.} Bruce J. Dickson, The dictator's dilemma: the Chinese Communist Party's strategy for survival [in English], xii, 352 pages (New York, NY: Oxford University Press, 2016).
+30. Bruce J. Dickson, The dictator's dilemma: the Chinese Communist Party's strategy for survival [in English], xii, 352 pages (New York, NY: Oxford University Press, 2016).

-^{31.} Zheng Su and Tianguang Meng, "Selective responsiveness: Online public demands and government responsiveness in authoritarian China," Social Science Research, Special issue on Big Data in the the government is telling the "whole truth" when the level of government censorship can not be observed by citizens.
-Since the political credibility largely relies on the how much citizens trust the public government discourse in a single-party regime, the dictator's dilemma on whether to tighten or loosen media control poses a significant problem to the legitimacy of autocrats.32
+as environmental protection.
+It is hard to tell whether the government is telling the "whole truth" when citizens can not observe the level of government censorship.
+Since the political credibility largely relies on how much citizens trust the public government discourse in a single-party regime, the dictator's dilemma on whether to tighten or loosen media control poses a significant problem to the legitimacy of autocrats.

-Therefore, censorship intervenes into the communication process and could affect media credibility due to different reasons: either it's because the media control could directly affect the message and sources, or it's because the dictator's dilemma poses a question for the government to clearly figure out whether the official narratives are actually accepted by its citizens.
-Though few studies directly explore the relationship between censorship and media credibility, there are several important works which give hints about the potential link between these two concepts.
+Therefore, censorship intervenes into the communication process and could affect media credibility: either because the media control could directly affect the message and sources, or because the dictator's dilemma poses a question for the government to figure out whether the official narratives are actually accepted by its citizens.
+Though few studies directly explore the relationship between censorship and media credibility, several important works hints about the potential link between these two concepts.